The Revelation of Jesus Christ:

 The rainbow in heaven, which first appeared around the throne of heaven in the book of Revelation 4:3, now reappears over the head of the mighty angel.
 A variety of images are used to describe Jesus in the book of Revelation.
 As the divine being who brings the good news of salvation, Jesus is very much the ultimate angel or messenger of God—but the mighty angel in Scripture bears little resemblance to the angels depicted on greeting cards.
 The rainbow over the head of the mighty angel is part of the message from God, but to understand it we need to go back to the book of Genesis 9:8–17 in which God places his bow (a rainbow) in the sky as a sign that he never again will destroy the earth in a flood.
 In the video for this lesson, Turning to God’s Word author Matthew Phelps points out that this sign of the rainbow would be an empty promise unless it’s interpreted as a promise not to undo Creation.
 The tenth chapter in the book of Revelation describes Creation on the cusp of something big happening when the seventh trumpet is blown.
 The mighty angel shows up to remind humanity that God only is preparing to destroy things that are incompatible with divinity.
 The rainbow is an image that combines ideas of safety and violence.

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Revelation of Jesus Christ: The Faithful Witness.
-You can follow along as Turning to God’s Word author Matthew Phelps discusses Lesson 11, “A Mighty Angel Come Down from Heaven,” on pages 66–71 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 11, “A Mighty Angel Come Down from Heaven,” on pages 66–71 in the study book.

 keeping track of the images of Jesus in the book of Revelation